roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_3/Readme.md

 	![](./images/image314.png)

 1. Your cluster is also now completely configured.
 Check this from the *MQ Console* of one of thee queue managers.
-Click the hyperlink for **mq00a**.
+Click the hyperlink for your mq..a

 	![](./images/image20.png)